tsubik/tsubik.github.io/_posts/2013-01-05-sass-with-aspnet-mvc4-twitter-bootstrap.md

 </pre></noscript>
 <script src="https://gist.github.com/4457378.js?file=application_v2.scss"> </script>

-It will change a little design, but... so what.
-In this little example I show you usage of variables, mixins and nestings.
+It will change design a little, but... so what.
+In this example, I want to show you the usage of variables, mixins and nestings.

-I don't want to create sass tutorial here, just do what you want, experiment.
+I don't want to create a sass tutorial here, so please just do what you want, do not hesitate to experiment.

 ## Debugging sass

-There is something that everyone hates in every code generating languages like coffeescript, typescript, less and sass - troubles with debugging.
+There is something that everyone hates in every code generating language like coffeescript, typescript, less and sass - troubles with debugging.
 Browser shows you some errors in specific line of code which have nothing to do with your original development files.

 You can find some solutions to this problem.

-For chrome browser (24+) there is for now an experiment sass support feature.
+For chrome browser (24+) there is an experiment sass support feature.
 Obtain how to use it - [http://benfrain.com/add-sass-compass-debug-info-for-chrome-web-developer-tools/][Chrome_Sass]

 For firefox you have [FireSass extension][FireSass].
 You will find instructions on how to use it on [http://nex-3.com/posts/92-firesass-bridges-the-gap-between-sass-and-firebug][Firefox_Sass]

-This solutions requires adding two config lines to config.rb file
+This solution requires adding two config lines to config.rb file
 <noscript><pre>
   sass_options = {:debug_info => true}
   output_style = :expanded